maxsnew/grammars-and-semantic-actions/README.md

 Defined in `Grammar.Equivalence.Base` as `LogicalEquivalence`, which we often write as `A ≈ B`.

-The `Equivalence` module also contains a definiton named `isWeaklyEquivalent`, which is the characterization that two grammar are __semantically__ weakly equivalent, in the sense that they recognize the same sets of strings.
+The `Equivalence` module also contains a definition named `isWeaklyEquivalent`, which is the characterization that two grammar are __semantically__ weakly equivalent, in the sense that they recognize the same sets of strings.

 Despite the naming, the notion of "weak equivalence" from the paper is captured by the `LogicalEquivalence` type which is encoded using the equational theory of the embedded language, rather than a semantic characterization.